 \IEEEpubidadjcol

-In this paper, we develop the Gaussian noise model for a standalone SOA, as described by the Agrawal model.
+In this paper, we develop a wideband Gaussian noise model for a standalone SOA as described by the Agrawal model.
 Its physical interpretation is discussed, highlighting similarities and differences compared to the GN model for fiber links.
-Simple closed-form expressions for the nonlinear noise-to-signal ratio (NSR) are derived.
-They clearly expose the dependence of nonlinear impairments on the Agrawal model and system parameters, including SOA output power and transmission bandwidth.
-Through detailed error analysis it is shown that for Gaussian signaling, the model shows excellent agreement with numerical simulations, even deep in the nonlinear regime.

-To obtain this accuracy requires analysis beyond first-order perturbation theory.
-It is shown that first-order perturbation theory underestimates nonlinear NSR by a factor as large as 3 dB at saturation.
+We further obtain simple, interpretable closed-form expressions for the nonlinear noise-to-signal ratio (NSR).
+They clearly expose the dependence of nonlinear impairments on the Agrawal model and system parameters, including SOA output power, transmission bandwidth and the signal spectral shape.
+Through detailed error analysis for Gaussian signaling, the model is shown to be in excellent agreement with numerical simulations, even deep in the nonlinear regime, while first-order perturbation theory would underestimate nonlinear NSR by a factor as large as 3 dB at saturation.
 To fully account for the effect of nonlinear gain compression, it is necessary to sum the deterministic terms in the perturbation expansion of the GN model up to infinite order.
-In the classic GN model, the corresponding terms are neglected, because they cause an overall phase rotation that does not affect the nonlinear noise.
+In the classic GN model, the corresponding terms only cause an overall phase rotation that does not affect the nonlinear noise.

-The resulting dependence of the nonlinear noise PSD on power is more complicated than the $P^3$-dependence of fiber links.
-In addition, the Agrawal model is too simplistic to describe real devices.
-It has been shown however, that working point-dependent Agrawal parameters can be measured as a function of SOA output power and within a single setup to provide a realistic quantitative description of modern multi-quantum well SOAs~\cite{Hafermann2024, Hafermann2025a}.
+The restriction to the idealized Agrawal model does not impose a major limitation.
+While the assumption of a linear dependence of the material gain on carrier density underlying the classical Agrawal model is not suitable for modern multi-quantum well SOAs~\cite{DeTemple1993,Sobhanan2022}, it has been shown that the model still provides a quantitative description of the nonlinear impairments of real devices~\cite{Hafermann2024}, given that its parameters are understood as effective parameters that depend on the respective amplifier working point~\cite{Hafermann2025a}.
+It turns out that this even remains true when the wavelength-dependence of gain compression is taken into account.
 The theory developed here thus remains applicable.
-The 3 dB-rule, however, no longer holds.
-Because of gain compression and power-dependent parameters, the optimal launch power must in general be computed numerically.
-Modulation can be accounted for through a modulation-dependent factor~\cite{Hafermann2025a}.
+The 3 dB-rule, however, no longer holds, and the optimal launch power must in general be computed numerically.
+Modulation can be accounted for through a modulation-dependent factor~\cite{Hafermann2025b}.